MikolajKocik/Serverless-file-metadata-extractor/README.md

 ## Security
 - Do not commit secrets or connection strings.
 - Use managed identities or Key Vault where possible in production.

-## License
-Add your license information here (or include a LICENSE file).